victor-mariano-leite/git-mirror/README.md

 ---

-git-mirror is maintained by [Your Name/Organization].
-If you encounter any issues or have questions, please [open an issue](https://github.com/yourusername/git-mirror/issues) on GitHub.
+git-mirror is maintained by [victor-mariano-leite].
+If you encounter any issues or have questions, please [open an issue](https://github.com/victor-mariano-leite/git-mirror/issues) on GitHub.